- ホーム

 Part 1.
 Unconscious Processes in Group Supervision

-Howard Edmonds
+Howard Edmunds

 Chapter 2.
-Towards A Group Analytic Model of Supervision: The Matrix and Reverie in Group Supervision
+Towards a Group Analytic Model of Supervision: The Matrix and Reverie in Group Supervision

 Patrick Gannon

 Chapter 3.
-Narcissistic Investment as an Anti - group Phenomenon
+Narcissistic Investment as an Anti-Group Phenomenon

 Fiona Pope